USS Akron: Testing of the "spy basket"

 Soon after returning to Lakehurst to disembark her distinguished passengers, Akron took off again to conduct a test of the "spy basket"—something like a small airplane fuselage suspended beneath the airship that would enable an observer to serve as the ship's "eyes" below the clouds while the ship herself remained out of sight above them.
 The first time the basket was tried (with sandbags aboard instead of a man), it oscillated so violently that it put the whole ship in danger.
-The basket proved "frighteningly unstable", swooping from one side of the airship to the other before the startled gaze of Akron's officers and men and reaching as high as the ship's equator.
-Though it was later improved by adding a ventral stabilizing fin, the spybasket was never used again.
+The basket proved "frighteningly unstable", swooping from one side of the airship to the other before the startled gaze of Akron's officers and men, and reaching as high as the ship's equator.
+Though it was later improved by adding a ventral stabilizing fin, the spy basket was never used again.

 Experimental use as a "flying aircraft carrier"

 Akron and Macon (which was still under construction) were regarded as potential "flying aircraft carriers", carrying parasite fighters for reconnaissance.
 On 3 May 1932, Akron cruised over the coast of New Jersey with Rear Admiral George C. Day, and the Board of Inspection and Survey, on board, and for the first time tested the "trapeze" installation for in-flight handling of aircraft.
 The aviators who carried out those historic "landings"—first with a Consolidated N2Y trainer and then with the prototype Curtiss XF9C-1 Sparrowhawk—were Lieutenant D. Ward Harrigan and Lieutenant Howard L. Young.
 The following day, Akron carried out another demonstration flight, this time with members of the House Committee on Naval Affairs on board; this time, Lieutenants Harrigan and Young gave the lawmakers a demonstration of Akron's aircraft hook-on ability.